khushigupta95/Customer-Churn-Analysis/README.md

 ---

 ## 📁 Files Included
-- `churn_data.csv` - The dataset used for analysis.
+- -<a href="https://github.com/khushigupta95/Customer-Churn-Analysis/blob/main/Customer%20Churn.csv">Dataset</a> - The dataset used for analysis.
-- `eda.ipynb` - Exploratory Data Analysis (EDA) with visualizations.
+- -<a href="https://github.com/khushigupta95/Customer-Churn-Analysis/blob/main/TCA.ipynb">Jupyter notebook</a> - Exploratory Data Analysis (EDA) with visualizations.
-- `README.md` - Project documentation.

 ---

 ## 🛠️ Tools & Technologies Used